HTTP & Rest

 Setup

-Surrealist’s local database serving functionality can also be used to start a server.
+The local database serving functionality on the Surrealist UI can also be used to start a server.

 Querying via Postman